weakish/docs-en/views/sms-guide.md

   ```

 3. **The user receives the text message and enters the code**
-  Before continuing, we suggest that you implement verification on the client side to check if the code entered is valid (has valid length and does not contain invalid characters).
+  Before continuing, we suggest that you implement verification on the client side to check if the code entered is in valid format (has valid length and does not contain invalid characters).
 This helps your app avoid making unnecessary requests to the server and could potentially enhance the user experience.

 4. **Call API to check if the code is valid**
   Please pay attention to the sequence of the parameters being passed into the function.
 Here we assume the verification code is "123456":